 There are also concerns as to the lack of accountability regarding the use of funds, as well as concerns that donations to the court poor box deprive the Irish Government of the fines that would normally be imposed.
 It has been suggested that a new system where the money collected went to victims of crime would be more appropriate.

 Further information about the court poor box in your area is available from your local court.
-Contact information for courts throughout Ireland is available here.
+You can find contact information for courts throughout Ireland on the Courts Service website.